RTEMS/rtems-docs/c-user/user_extensions.rst

        - invalid extension set id

 DESCRIPTION:
-    This directive deletes the extension set specified by ``id``.
+    This directive deletes the extension set specified by :c:data:`id`.
 If the extension set is running, it is automatically canceled.
 The ESCB for the deleted extension set is reclaimed by RTEMS.